• News Items and Reports: For details of recent and archived news items, please click here.

 • Research Teas: These encourage dialogue with other researchers in the university and enable newer members of staff to informally present ideas and work in early stages, kick around outcomes and methods, and relate research to teaching.
 For details of our Research Tea Programme, please click here.

 • Research Seminars: The Education Section Research Seminar Programme is funded through the School research budget, and includes both visiting speakers or research fellows and speakers from within CfLaT and the Education Section at Newcastle.
-If you would like to contribute to our Seminar Programme, please contact Jill Clark.

 • Publication Launches: Various publications have been officially launched by the Centre, please click here for details.